rohiit-chaurasiya/Django-REST-JWT-Authentication-App/README.md

 # Django-REST-JWT-Authentication-App

-Setup a Django project with DRF and create a JWT (email-password) authentication system by customizing UserModel and Serializer.
+Django project built with Django REST framework (DRF) and implement JWT authentication using email-otp.
+Additionally, user also receives a mail with an OTP.
+User goes to otp verification endpoint and verifies otp through customized UserModel and Serializer.

 ## Project Workflow